 Possibly out of these reasons:

 - Your yeast was old.
 (This has happened to me before!)
-Yeast is a microorganism and it goes bad.
+Yeast is a microorganism, and it goes bad.
 Don’t waste the rest of your ingredients because of old yeast.
-Make sure to get brand-new yeast (and make sure it’s a good batch from the store!)
+Get brand-new yeast (and make sure it’s a good batch from the store!)

 - Hot water killed the yeast.
 Read the instructions on your yeast package.
 Generally, the warm water temperature should be between 105ºF (40ºC) and 115ºF (46ºC) degrees.

 - Too much salt/sugar/flour.
-Did you measure your ingredient with a kitchen scale?
+Did you measure your ingredients with a kitchen scale?

 - The dough was too dry.
 Did you cover the dough with plastic wrap?
 If you used a damp towel, did it dry up?
 The dough should be moist and elastic during proofing.
-Be careful not to develop a crust on the dough’s surface that will prevent it from rising any further.
+Be careful not to develop a crust on the dough’s surface to prevent it from rising further.

 - The dough was too cold.
-The perfect temperature for yeast is around 86-95°F (30-35°C) degrees.
-See my recommendation above to create a nice warm environment for the dough.
+The yeast is most active at around 86-95°F (30-35°C) degrees.
+See my recommendation above to create a warm environment for the dough.

 Can I leave my dough to rise overnight?

 The short answer is yes you can.
-However, I highly do not recommend fermenting your dough overnight (12-18 hours), especially if you are not an experienced bread maker.
+However, I highly do not recommend keeping your dough overnight (12-18 hours) in the refrigerator, especially if you are not an experienced bread maker.

-As I consider myself a not-so-experienced bread maker myself, I am sorry that I won’t be able to troubleshoot your situation if you have issues with overnight fermentation.
+As I consider myself a not-so-experienced bread maker, I am sorry that I won’t be able to troubleshoot your situation if you have issues with overnight bulk fermentation.

-If you are going to do overnight bulk fermentation, here are some factors to consider:
+If you are going to do overnight bulk fermentation (the first rise), here are some factors to consider:

-- The amount of yeast — You must reduce the amount of yeast, but it’s not clear by how much.
+- The amount of yeast — You must reduce the amount, but it’s unclear by how much.
 Some recipes suggest using 1/3 of the amount of yeast called for in the original recipe.

-- The initial bulk fermentation — How long do you leave your dough for the initial bulk fermentation before putting it in the refrigerator?
-It depends on the temperature, but usually 20-30 minutes.
+- The initial bulk fermentation — How long do you leave your dough for the first rise before putting it in the refrigerator?
+It depends on the temperature, but it should be 20-30 minutes.

 - The refrigerator temperature — Ideally 39ºF (4ºC).

-- Experienced eyes to monitor the progress of your dough and determine what to do based on the condition of the dough.
+- Experienced eyes — You need to monitor the progress of your dough and determine what to do based on the condition of the dough.

-When you resume your bread making, make sure to allow the dough to return to a temperature of 68ºF (20ºC) degrees or higher, which may take up to an hour.
+When you resume your bread-making, allow the dough to return to a temperature of 68ºF (20ºC) degrees or higher, which may take up to an hour.
 Punch it down and divide the dough to continue.
 You must use the dough within 24 hours since you start making the dough.

 What do you think of the yudane (tangzhong) method?

-Both yudane and tangzhong are methods of precooking a small portion of the dough either by cooking or scalding.
-Cooking the flour causes the starch to gelatinize and this makes the texture of the bread chewy (we call it mochi-mochi texture) compared to regular shokupan.
-Furthermore, the bread stays fresher and moister for a longer time due to a higher moisture content.
-However, the dough is stickier and harder to knead and it does not rise as high as in a regular recipe.
+Both yudane and tangzhong are methods of precooking a small portion of the dough by cooking or scalding.
+Cooking the flour causes the starch to gelatinize, making the bread’s texture chewy (we call it mochi-mochi texture) compared to regular shokupan.
+Furthermore, the bread stays fresher and moister for longer due to a higher moisture content.
+However, the dough is stickier and harder to knead, and it is known that the dough does not rise as high as in a regular shokupan recipe.

 To be 100% honest, I love how easy and perfect this recipe is.
-I actually don’t feel the need to use the yudane or tangzhong method to achieve best results.
-With the recipe that I’m sharing here, I can be totally spontaneous and finish making a really amazing shokupan in 3.5 hours from start to finish.
-I truly love that part and I make at least one to two shokupan every week.
+I don’t feel the need to use the yudane or tangzhong method to achieve the best results.
+With the recipe that I’m sharing here, I can be spontaneous and finish making a fantastic shokupan in 3.5 hours from start to finish.
+I love that part and make at least one to two shokupan weekly.
 The yudane or tangzhong method doesn’t fit my lifestyle as a busy working mom.